lune-climate/lune-docs/docs/api/flow-of-funds.md

 <div>

-## 3. Your consumer customers purchase carbon credits through you (B2C)

-Examples include a consumer Neobank app.
+## 3. You have integrated the API and want to stay out of the flow of funds

 Your company is Lune's customer.
-However, carbon credits are purchased and ultimately paid for by your users.
-Integration does not require Client Accounts.
-The official beneficiary when credits are retired is usually 'Neobank's customers' - Use **Lune Pay** where there is a preference to stay out of the flow of funds; otherwise, use **direct invoicing**.
+However, carbon credits are purchased and ultimately paid for by your customers.

+Use **Lune Pay** if

+* You prefer staying out of the flow of funds: end-buyer pays Lune directly
+* Are comfortable redirecting your users to a Lune hosted page to handle payment

 </div>
 </div>